Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-header/README.md

 npm install --save @financial-times/anvil-ui-ft-header
 ```

-Create an [Express] server using the [anvil-middleware-ft-edition] and [anvil-middleware-ft-navigation] middlewares.
+Create an [Express] server using the [anvil-middleware-ft-navigation] middleware.

 ### Server-side